Putin quips that Biden comments reflect US' own issues | DW | 18.03.2021

 The US has not yet withdrawn its ambassador to Moscow.
 A State Department spokeswoman told the AFP news agency that the US envoy would remain in Moscow in the hopes of maintaining "open channels of communication."

-In comments to DW, German Foreign Minister Heiko Maas refused to comment on or evaluate US President Joe Biden's opinion that Russian President Vladimir Putin is a "killer".
+In an interview with DW, German Foreign Minister Heiko Maas refused to comment on or evaluate US President Joe Biden's opinion that Russian President Vladimir Putin is a "killer."

 However, he did stress that it can be assumed that the US would use "very clear language" to address problems in the relationship with Russia.